Tom's Guide Verdict

 Not sure if yours does?
 Apple's official list of Macs compatible with macOS Sequoia is below.
 Note that if your Mac doesn't have one of Apple's M-series chips inside it won't be capable of running macOS Sequoia's advanced Apple Intelligence features, though it should run everything else.

-The number one thing you need to know about macOS Sequoia is that it likely won't be complete at launch.
+The number one thing you need to know about macOS Sequoia is that it's not complete at launch

-That's because a number of features, most notably all the little upgrades provided by Apple Intelligence, are scheduled to become available in Fall 2024.
-So if you upgrade to Sequoia before Apple Intelligence comes online, be prepared for a subtle update.
+That's because all the little upgrades provided by Apple Intelligence won't start to become available until Fall 2024.
+So if you upgrade to Sequoia before Apple Intelligence fully comes online, be prepared for a subtle update.

-When Apple Intelligence becomes available in macOS Sequoia it will add a host of "AI" help across your Mac, including Writing Tools for text generation and the Image Playground for image creation.
+Because when Apple Intelligence becomes available it's advertised as addding a host of "AI" help across macOS Sequoia, including Writing Tools for text generation and the Image Playground for image creation.
 Image Playground will be a standalone app but will also be accessible within other apps, like Messages, and it will allow you to generate images on the fly as well as the new user-generated emoji (aka Genmoji).

 Siri should also get an upgrade in macOS Sequoia when Apple Intelligence is released, and Apple's virtual assistant is slated to get the power to "see" what you're doing on your Mac and take actions inside apps.
 That's awfully exciting for me personally, because I've been literally aching for a trustworthy virtual assistant ever since I started having hand and wrist pain from a lifetime spent typing and Siri could alleviate a lot of that if it's actually competent.